Shoreham Redoubt: The site today

 Today the gun platform, ditch, Carnot wall and caponiers can be viewed in their restored state.
 The foundations of parts of the original barrack block and parade ground can be made out.
-Outside the fort to the east is a safety observation tower, now operated by volunteers from the National Coastwatch Institution and used to observe the adjacent harbour entrance and sea approaches.
+Outside the fort to the east is a WW2 aiming light station, now used by volunteers from the National Coastwatch Institution to observe the adjacent harbour entrance and sea approaches.

 The redoubt is currently being further restored by a local group of volunteers, the Friends of Shoreham Fort, the aim being to restore it and rebuild the barrack block to create a museum and multi-purpose community asset.

 In March and April 2014, an old Nissen hut was located on the site on one of the old Nissen hut bases.
 The hut is primarily used as an education centre for the Friends of Shoreham Fort as well as a display space.
 The Nissen hut had been dismantled in late 2013 at its original site near Chichester after two former land girls living there since World War II had died.
 The hut was then transferred to Shoreham Fort and rebuilt.
+This Nissen hut has since been confirmed by a project led by Historic England as being the last useable First World War Nissen Hut in the country.

 In September 2020 the Friends of Shoreham Fort built a memorial training trench to honour all those who trained in the local area before leaving for France in the First World War.
 The trench will be used for education and was partly funded by the National Lottery and Adur and Worthing Councils.
+This has now been listed by the Imperial War Museum as an official War Memorial.